kyuupichan/electrumx/docs/HOWTO.rst

 change the unit file accordingly.

-You need to set a few configuration variables in :code:`/etc/electrumx.conf`, see `docs/ENV-NOTES` for the list of required variables.
+You need to set a few configuration variables in :code:`/etc/electrumx.conf`, see `ENVIRONMENT.rst`_ for the list of required variables.

 Now you can start ElectrumX using :code:`systemctl`::